 DUNSTON HILL HOSPITAL: Homes proposed for former hospital site

-Plans to flatten a former Gateshead hospital to make way for dozens of homes are set to be given the green light.
+Plans to flatten Dunston Hill hospital to make way for dozens of homes are set to be given the green light.

 Story Homes is seeking permission to build 35 homes on the former hospital site in Dunston, which has been earmarked by Gateshead Council for redevelopment.